Alipsa/ride/README.md

 ### codehaus:guessencoding
 Used to detect file encoding (Charset).
 Copyright 2002-2007 Guillaume Laforge under Apache 2.0 License

+###  com.github.jsqlparser:jsqlparser
+Used to validate and analyse SQL code.
+Apache Software License, Version 2.0.

 ### Various jdbc drivers
 These are included for convenience only.
 Licenced under various open source licenses.
 There is no direct dependency on any jdbc driver in Ride.